-🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16
+🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 Learning Objectives

-By reading this chapter, you will be able to:
+By the end of this chapter, you will be able to:

-2.1 Importance of Experiment Management
+2.1 Why Experiment Management Matters

-experiment management(Experiment Management) 、is the systematic process of recording, tracking, comparing, and reproducing experiments in machine learning projects.
+Experiment management is the systematic process of recording, tracking, comparing, and reproducing experiments in a machine learning project.

-Challenges in Experiment Management
+Challenges of Experiment Management

 Challenge Impact Solution

-Overview of Experiment Management
+The Big Picture of Experiment Management

-graph TD A[Experiment Design] --> B[Parameter Configuration] B --> C[Data Loading] C --> D[model training] D --> E[Metrics Logging] E --> F[Artifact Storage] F --> G[Experiment comparison] G --> H{Improved?} H -->|Yes| I[Best Model Selection] H -->|No| B I --> J[Model Deployment] style A fill:#ffebee style D fill:#e3f2fd style E fill:#fff3e0 style F fill:#f3e5f5 style I fill:#c8e6c9 style J fill:#c8e6c9
+graph TD A[Experiment Design] --> B[Set Parameters] B --> C[Load Data] C --> D[Train Model] D --> E[Log Metrics] E --> F[Save Artifacts] F --> G[Compare Experiments] G --> H{Improved?} H -->|Yes| I[Select Best Model] H -->|No| B I --> J[Deploy Model] style A fill:#ffebee style D fill:#e3f2fd style E fill:#fff3e0 style F fill:#f3e5f5 style I fill:#c8e6c9 style J fill:#c8e6c9

-Value Brought by Experiment Management
+The Value Experiment Management Delivers

 2.2 MLflow

-MLflowis an open-source platform for managing the entire machine learning lifecycle.
+MLflow is an open-source platform for managing the entire machine learning lifecycle.

 MLflow Projects Reproducible code execution Environment management

-MLflow Models Model packaging and deployment model management
+MLflow Models Model packaging and deployment Model management

-MLflow Registry Model of version control Production operations
+MLflow Registry Model version management Production operations

-MLflow Tracking: basic usage
+MLflow Tracking: Basic Usage

 import mlflow